DEQrmichie/heatsource-9/README.md

 |       4       | `RELATIVE_HUMIDITY1` | Relative Humidity | decimal fraction (0-1) |   float   |  Optional  |    Optional    |     Required     |
 |       5       | `AIR_TEMPERATURE1`   | Air Temperature   | degrees Celsius        |   float   |  Optional  |    Optional    |     Required     |

 Note - multiple xlsx/csv files may be used for each set of meteorological inputs with the format above or all data can be saved in the same file as shown in the example below.
-This is controlled in the control file by designating the number of inputs and the input stream km.
+This is controlled in the control file with `metfiles` by using multiple files names separated by a comma, or a single file name.

 | COLUMN NUMBER | COLUMN NAME          | DESCRIPTION                 | UNITS                  | DATA TYPE | SOLAR RUNS | HYDRAULIC RUNS | TEMPERATURE RUNS |
 |:-------------:|:---------------------|:----------------------------|:-----------------------|:---------:|:----------:|:--------------:|:----------------:|